ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 A full-stack, local-first behavioral intelligence engine for telecom support calls.

-Combining Whisper transcription, GPT-3.5 insights (affordable token cost), PII redaction, and visual analytics — this project gives supervisors real-time understanding of what customers feel, need, and signal during calls.
+Combining Whisper transcription, GPT-3.5 insights (affordable token cost), PII redaction, next best offer generation, and visual analytics — this project gives supervisors real-time understanding of what customers feel, need, and signal during calls.
+It doesn't stop at classification: it helps supervisors act, follow up, and retain.

 ---